gbourniq/portfolio/README.md

 1. Package application code into /bin/portfolio.tar.gz and build docker image
 2. Start docker services without nginx (*dev build*)
 3. Wait until all services are up and healthy
-4. Test postgres backup scripts (if S3 variables are configured): Dump pgdata to S3, then restore the latest dump from S3
+4. Test postgres backup scripts (if S3 variables are configured): Dump and restore pgdata to/from S3
 5. Stop and remove docker services (*dev build*)
 6. Publish docker portfolio app image (latest) to the online repository
 7. Create docker deploy tarball, and upload to S3 (if S3 variables are configured)